MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-data-collected.md

 ## Guide Session Step Visit table

-Each row in the Guides Session Step Visit table corresponds to an operator’s visit to a step in HoloLens Operate mode.
+Each row in the Guide Session Step Visit table corresponds to an operator’s visit to a step in HoloLens Operate mode.
 Information is recorded for each step visit such as start and end time and step operating time.

 ## What can you do with the data?